 In honor of Dr. Reed’s innumerable contributions to our field, to the lives of our patients, and to the lives of all who knew her, please consider making a donation to the TSF Carolyn E. Reed Traveling Fellowship.

-This annual award, provided and administered by TSF, will allow a clinically established woman thoracic surgeon to travel to another institution for the purpose of learning a new skill or technology.
+In conjunction with Women in Thoracic Surgery (WTS), this annual award, provided and administered by The Thoracic Surgery Foundation (TSF), will allow a clinically established woman thoracic surgeon to travel to another institution for the purpose of learning a new skill or technology.
 With a burgeoning field of surgical technology, many surgeons seek an opportunity to gain new experiences and return home with innovations and collaborations.
 As she was the consummate educator, the leaders of both TSF and WTS deem it most appropriate to establish this initiative in honor of Carolyn E. Reed.

 There are several ways that you can contribute to the Carolyn E. Reed Traveling Fellowship: